pvlib/twoaxistracking/README.md

 # Open source code for calculating self-shading of two-axis tracking solar collectors
-twoaxistracking is a python package for simulating two-axis tracking solar collectors, particularly self-shading.
+"twoaxistracking" is a python package for simulating self-shading in fields of two-axis trackers.

 ## Documentation
 The documentation can be found at [readthedocs](https://twoaxistracking.readthedocs.io/).